Diocese of Lucera–Troia: Post-Napoleonic restoration

 Following the extinction of the Napoleonic Kingdom of Italy, the Congress of Vienna authorized the restoration of the Papal States and the Kingdom of Naples.
 Since the French occupation had seen the abolition of many Church institutions in the Kingdom, as well as the confiscation of most Church property and resources, it was imperative that Pope Pius VII and King Ferdinand IV reach agreement on restoration and restitution.
 Ferdinand, however, was not prepared to accept the pre-Napoleonic situation, in which Naples was a feudal subject of the papacy.
 Neither was he prepared to accept the large number of small dioceses in his kingdom; following French intentions, he demanded the suppression of fifty dioceses.
 Lengthy, detailed, and acrimonious negotiations ensued.
 On 17 July 1816, King Ferdinand issued a decree, in which he forbade the reception of any papal document, including without prior reception of the royal exequatur.
 This meant that prelates could not receive bulls of appointment, consecration, or installation without the king's permission.

 A concordat was finally signed on 16 February 1818, and ratified by Pius VII on 25 February 1818.
 Ferdinand issued the concordat as a law on 21 March 1818.
 The re-erection of the dioceses of the kingdom and the ecclesiastical provinces took more than three years.
 The right of the king to nominate the candidate for a vacant bishopric was recognized, as in the Concordat of 1741, subject to papal confirmation (preconisation).
 On 27 June 1818, Pius VII issued the bull De Ulteriore in which the metropolitan archdiocese of Benevento was restored.
 The united dioceses of Montecorvino and Vulturaria were permanently suppressed and added to the territory of the diocese of Lucera.
 Lucera continued as a suffragan of Benevento.

 The diocese of Troia had been immediately subject to the Holy See in 1752, and it remained so under the new arrangements in the Kingdom of Naples in 1818.

+Bishop Tommaso Passero, O.P.
+(1856–1890) held a diocesan synod in Troia in the cathedral on 4–6 October 1874.